denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 Predicate<String> otherEggs = s -> s.contains("egg") && !s.contains("brown");
 ```

 This works, but it’s not great.
-It’s a bit long to read, and it contains duplication. better way to deal with this situation is to use two of the default methods on Predicate.
+It’s a bit long to read, and it contains duplication. better way to deal with this situation is to use two of the default methods on ``Predicate``.

 ```java
 Predicate<String> brownEggs = egg.and(brown);